Kidney stones - self-care

 - A struvite stone may form after an infection in your urinary system.

 - Cystine stones are rare.
-The disease that causes cystine stones runs in families.
+Cystinuria, the disease that causes cystine stones, runs in families.

 Drinking a lot of fluid is important for treating and preventing all types of kidney stones.
 Staying hydrated (having enough fluid in your body) will keep your urine diluted.
 This makes it harder for stones to form.